 The pre-determined outcome will then be presented as Tymieniecka clouded the judgment of Pope John Paul II, who then promoted McCarrick contrary to the evidence of his sordid behavior.

-On the surface, scapegoating John Paul II may seem to have merit, as it was under John Paul II that then-Bp.
-McCarrick became archbishop of Washington, D.C. in November of 2000 and it was the same pope who made him a cardinal the following year in February of 2001.
+On the surface, scapegoating John Paul II may seem to have merit, as it was under John Paul II that then-bishop McCarrick became archbishop of Washington, D.C. in November of 2000, and it was the same pope who made him a cardinal the following year in February of 2001.

 However, again, according to sources, the whitewash investigation will leave out two very critical pieces of information.

-Firstly, in 1991, the Holy Father was diagnosed with Parkinson's disease and by 2000 he was becoming increasingly impaired.
-That's an important point because, and this is the second point, as a result of his declining health, John Paul II had to rely ever more on his papal advisor, then-Msgr.
-Stanisław Dziwisz who was made bishop by John Paul in 1998 and a cardinal by Pope Benedict XVI in 2006.
+First, in 1991, the Holy Father was diagnosed with Parkinson's disease, and by 2000 he was becoming increasingly impaired.
+That's an important point because, and this is the second point, as a result of his declining health, John Paul II had to rely ever more on his papal advisor, then-Monsignor Stanisław Dziwisz, who was made bishop by John Paul in 1998 and a cardinal by Pope Benedict XVI in 2006.

 It was Dziwisz, who had the complete trust and confidence of Pope John Paul, who multiple sources tell Church Militant he sold to the highest bidder.